 Guide to the Bodhisattva’s Way of Life – Wednesday 7.00 – 8.30pm (suitable for all) Online or in the Gompa

 Sundays 10.30am – 11.30am click calendar for dates

 Our dear teacher Geshe Jampa Gyaltsen has kindly agreed to teach Je Tsong kha pa’s the Three Principles of the Path on Sunday mornings.
 Geshe la has been studying English and Sunday gives him an opportunity to teach in English.
 This course is ideal for new students as it presents one of the most profound texts in a very simple and easy to understand way.
 Teaching in English allows Geshe la’s kindness and humour to shine through and these classes are always a lot of fun, as well as creating the causes for Geshe la to be able to teach fluently in English in the future.

-As a fully-trained Lharampa Geshe from Sera Je monastery and former disciplinarian of Tehor Khangtsen.
-Geshe-la is highly qualified to teach such profound topics.
+As a fully-qualified Lharampa Geshe from Sera Je monastery and former disciplinarian of Tehor Khangtsen, Geshe-la is superbly qualified to teach such profound topics.

 Teachings on Buddhist Philosophy – Santideva’s Bodhicaryavatara – Guide to the Bodhisattva’s Way of Life